dgc-network/dgc-contract-backup/docs/source/sabre_transaction_family.rst

 Addressing
 ----------

-Sabre objects are stored under 4 namespaces:
+Smart objects are stored under 4 namespaces:

   - ``00ec00``: Namespace for NamespaceRegistry
   - ``00ec01``: Namespace for ContractRegistry